Manroop22/cosc123_demo/report.md

 To write text in **bold**, start and end the text in double asterisk.

+ to italicize any *text*, end and start the text in single asterisk mark.

 ### This is level threee heading.
 if you want to make a list:
 - manroop